 CDC is providing a weekly dataset of which wastewater sites have detectable H5-type influenza A, a classification that includes H5N1.
 Here we display the current and past fraction of sites detecting H5, by county.

-Data through January 25, 2025
+Data through April 19, 2025

 This is a plot of the fraction of sites detecting H5 type influenza in wastewater in the Bay Area.
-The latest fractions are as follows: In Alameda, 0 based on 2 sites, the same as the previous week.
-In Contra Costa, 0.5 based on 2 sites, down from 1 the previous week.
-In Marin, 0 based on 4 sites, the same as the previous week.
-In Napa, 1 based on 1 site, the same as the previous week.
-In San Francisco, 1 based on 2 sites, the same as the previous week.
-In San Mateo, 0.8 based on 5 sites, the same as the previous week.
-In Santa Clara, 0.75 based on 4 sites, down from 1 the previous week.
-In Solano, 0.5 based on 2 sites, the same as the previous week.
-In Sonoma, 1 based on 1 site, up from 0 the previous week.
+The latest fractions are as follows: In Alameda, 0 percent based on 2 sites, the same as the previous week.
+In Contra Costa, 0 percent based on 3 sites, the same as the previous week.
+In Marin, 0 percent based on 4 sites, the same as the previous week.
+In Napa, 0 percent based on 2 sites, the same as the previous week.
+In San Francisco, 0 percent based on 2 sites, down from 50 percent the previous week.
+In San Mateo, 20 percent based on 5 sites, the same as the previous week.
+In Santa Clara, 0 percent based on 4 sites, the same as the previous week.
+In Solano, 0 percent based on 2 sites, the same as the previous week.
+In Sonoma, 0 percent based on 2 sites, the same as the previous week.
 For the complete timeseries, see the CSV data linked below.
 For any questions, please feel free to contact the author.

 This is a plot of the fraction of sites detecting H5 type influenza in wastewater in California outside the Bay Area.
-The latest fractions are as follows: In El Dorado, 1 based on 1 site, up from 0 the previous week.
-In Los Angeles, 0.5 based on 4 sites, the same as the previous week.
-In Merced, 1 based on 1 site, the same as the previous week.
-In Mono, 1 based on 1 site, the same as the previous week.
-In Monterey, 0.67 based on 3 sites, the same as the previous week.
-In Nevada, 1 based on 1 site, up from 0 the previous week.
-In Placer, 0 based on 1 site, down from 1 the previous week.
-In Riverside, 1 based on 2 sites, up from 0 the previous week.
-In Sacramento, 1 based on 1 site, the same as the previous week.
-In San Benito, 0 based on 1 site, the same as the previous week.
-In San Bernardino, 0 based on 1 site, down from 1 the previous week.
-In San Diego, 0 based on 1 site, the same as the previous week.
-In San Joaquin, 0.5 based on 2 sites, down from 1 the previous week.
-In San Luis Obispo, 0.4 based on 5 sites, down from 0.8 the previous week.
-In Santa Barbara, 0 based on 2 sites, down from 0.5 the previous week.
-In Santa Cruz, 0.4 based on 5 sites, the same as the previous week.
-In Shasta, 1 based on 1 site, up from 0 the previous week.
-In Stanislaus, 1 based on 2 sites, the same as the previous week.
-In Ventura, 0.33 based on 3 sites, down from 0.67 the previous week.
-In Yolo, 0 based on 2 sites, the same as the previous week.
+The latest fractions are as follows: In Butte, 0 percent based on 2 sites, the same as the previous week.
+In El Dorado, 0 percent based on 1 site, the same as the previous week.
+In Kings, 0 percent based on 1 site, the same as the previous week.
+In Los Angeles, 25 percent based on 4 sites, up from 0 percent the previous week.
+In Madera, 0 percent based on 1 site, the same as the previous week.
+In Merced, 0 percent based on 1 site, the same as the previous week.
+In Mono, 0 percent based on 1 site, the same as the previous week.
+In Monterey, 0 percent based on 2 sites, the same as the previous week.
+In Nevada, 0 percent based on 1 site, the same as the previous week.
+In Placer, 0 percent based on 1 site, the same as the previous week.
+In Plumas, 0 percent based on 1 site, the same as the previous week.
+In Riverside, 0 percent based on 2 sites, the same as the previous week.
+In Sacramento, 0 percent based on 1 site, the same as the previous week.
+In San Benito, 0 percent based on 1 site, the same as the previous week.
+In San Bernardino, 0 percent based on 2 sites, the same as the previous week.
+In San Diego, 0 percent based on 1 site, the same as the previous week.
+In San Joaquin, 0 percent based on 3 sites, the same as the previous week.
+In San Luis Obispo, 0 percent based on 6 sites, the same as the previous week.
+In Santa Barbara, 0 percent based on 2 sites, the same as the previous week.
+In Santa Cruz, 0 percent based on 3 sites, the same as the previous week.
+In Shasta, 0 percent based on 1 site, the same as the previous week.
+In Stanislaus, 0 percent based on 2 sites, the same as the previous week.
+In Sutter, 0 percent based on 1 site, the same as the previous week.
+In Ventura, 0 percent based on 3 sites, the same as the previous week.
+In Yolo, 0 percent based on 2 sites, the same as the previous week.
 For the complete timeseries, see the CSV data linked below.
 For any questions, please feel free to contact the author.

 Since the individual wastewater readings can be widely variable, we construct a smoothed curve through them to de-emphasize short-term variation and make longer-term trends visible.
 This smoothing is implemented using kernel density smoothing with a Gaussian kernel with bandwidth of 28 days.